 Passing over U.S. 61 (Airline Drive), Interstate 10 eastbound drivers see the first sign for the Pontchartrain Expressway south to the Crescent City Connection bridge and the Westbank.
 Signs for Exit 234A omit U.S. 90 Business in favor of U.S. 90 until the gore point.
 Photo taken 04/20/12.

-As Interstate 10 eastbound draws closer to downtown New Orleans, signage shows that the U.S. 90 / Exit 234A transition is a left-hand exit.
+As Interstate 10 eastbound approaches Downtown New Orleans, signage shows that the U.S. 90 / Exit 234A transition is a left-hand exit.
 In actuality, Interstate 10 exits from the Ponchartrain Expressway, turning northeast.
 Photo taken 04/20/12.

-Interstate 10 departs the Pontchartrain Expressway toward the Vieux Carre.
-In this last set of signs, the U.S. 90 Business designation is finally revealed.
+Interstate 10 departs the Pontchartrain Expressway toward the Vieux Carre as the U.S. 90 Business designation is finally revealed.
 U.S. 90 Business follows the left lanes of the transition ramp, taking unsigned Interstate 910 southward across the Mississippi River to the Westbank Expressway.
 U.S. 90 / Claiborne Avenue traffic departs just after the split with I-10.
 Photo taken 04/20/12.